bartekkozak/SchoolCommunity/client/README.md

 1. The service worker is only enabled in the [production environment](#deployment), e.g. the output of `npm run build`.
-It's recommended that you do not enable an offline-first service worker in a development environment, as it can lead to frustration when previously cached assets are used and do not include the latest changes you've made locally.
+It's recommended that you do not enable an offline-first service worker in a development environment, as it can lead to frustration when Previousiously cached assets are used and do not include the latest changes you've made locally.

 1. If you *need* to test your offline-first service worker locally, build